Moving from one ESP to another can be actually easier than you think. Ready to jump in? Let's go!

 1. Ask lots of questions

 We understand you are getting to know us and you might have lots of questions about our platform.
-We also want to help you get started and part of the process is helping you pick just the perfect plan for your sending needs.
+We also want to help you get started, and as a part of the process is helping you pick just the perfect plan for your sending needs.
 Have you checked our pricing page?
 Did you know we have a plan comparison page?

 2. Get familiar with our help center